We Need Your Support!

 Varvakios is the city’s central food market and its stalls brim with life from early in the morning.

-It’s a great place for foodies and those eager to take a proper taste of Greek cuisine.
+It’s a great place for foodies and those eager to get a proper taste of Greek cuisine.
 Plus, prices are low and its convenient location, halfway between Omonia square and Monastiraki, makes it easily accessible.

 Get a glimpse of Ancient Athens in the Metro